anubhavagr/find-me-lens/README.md

-# Image Retrieval System with Multiple CNN Models
+# Real-time Image Retrieval System with Multiple CNN Models

 ## 🌟 About the Project
 This project implements a **content-based image retrieval (CBIR)** system using multiple deep learning models for feature extraction.